wangqian1992511/LeetCode/364 Nested List Weight Sum II/readme.md

 # Solution

-Use two pass DFS.
+Use two pass DFS (001.cpp).
 The first pass is used to find the maximum depth of this tree:

 ```
 dep[root] = max{dep[root.left], dep[root.right]} + 1